erawretsila/BlueDot-Shutter-Release-Mk2/README.md

 # BlueDot-Shutter-Release-Mk2

-A remote shutter release for DSLR cmeras with electronic shutter connections (Tests on canon but would expect to work on others)
+A remote shutter release for DSLR cmeras with electronic shutter connections (Tested on canon but would expect to work on others)

 This uses an ESP32 microcontroler board to connect to the camera and the BlueDot applicaton by @martinohanlon on an android phone.